Inflammatory Bowel Disease

 Diagnosing Inflammatory Bowel Disease

-The most accurate way to detect an inflammatory bowel disorder is to undergo a colorectal examination, such as a colonoscopy or barium x-ray.
+The most accurate way to detect and diagnose inflammatory bowel disorder is to undergo a colorectal examination, such as a colonoscopy or barium x-ray.
 In many cases, your colorectal specialist may advise blood and stool tests to effectively diagnose and follow the progress of treatment.

 Treating Inflammatory Bowel Disease